Surveyor General of Malaysia

-The Surveyor General of Malaysia was the head of the Federated Malay States Survey Department, now known as Department of Survey and Mapping Malaysia.
+The surveyor general of Malaysia was the head of the Federated Malay States Survey Department, now known as Department of Survey and Mapping Malaysia.

-The first Surveyor General, Colonel Hugh Milbourne Jackson, took up the role on 25 September 1908, and on 1 January 1909 his responsibility was expanded to include the four State Revenue Survey Departments (Perak, Selangor, Negeri Sembilan and Pahang) with the Trigonometrical Survey Department.
-Topographic Branch was formed in 1910, the organisation expanded to five other unfederated states (Johore, Kedah, Perlis, Kelantan and Terengganu) in between 1910 to 1926.
-The organisation added Straits Settlement Survey Department (Penang, Malacca and Singapore) in 1920.
-The Department continued to operate until Malaysia was formed in 1963, when it became the Department of Survey and Mapping headed by a Director General.
-There were eleven surveyor generals from 1908 until 1963.
+The first surveyor general, Colonel Hugh Milbourne Jackson, took up the role on 25 September 1908, and on 1 January 1909 his responsibility was expanded to include the four State Revenue Survey Departments (Perak, Selangor, Negeri Sembilan and Pahang) with the Trigonometrical Survey Department.
+The Topographic Branch was formed in 1910, and the organisation expanded to five other unfederated states (Johore, Kedah, Perlis, Kelantan and Terengganu) between 1910 and 1926.
+The organisation added the Straits Settlement Survey Department (Penang, Malacca and Singapore) in 1920.
+The department continued to operate until Malaysia was formed in 1963, when it became the Department of Survey and Mapping headed by a director general.
+There were eleven surveyors general from 1908 until 1963.